giomhern/blockbast-ai/README.md

-# blockbast-ai
+# A Reinforcement Learning Blockblast Player

-A deep learning bot for blockbast.
+A deep learning bot that plays [Blockblast](https://blockblastonline.com/#google_vignette) and maximizes their score.